 Secured credit cards for bad credit are designed to help individuals with limited or damaged credit build or rebuild their credit history.
 They require you to provide an upfront, refundable cash deposit that serves as your credit limit.
+We have a detailed guide on the process, read Secured Credit Cards: Getting Your Refundable Deposit Back.
 This collateral reduces the risk for the lender, making it easier for them to approve your application.
+Your credit score and financial situation will help you decide whether a secured or unsecured card is the best fit.
+For a deeper comparison of the two, read our guide Secured vs. Unsecured: The Right Card for Your Fair Credit Score.

 *See Terms and Conditions